-These low sugar, healthy and delicious Vegetarian Spicy Baked Beans would make a great addition to your Sunday Brunch menu.
+These low sugar, rich and delicious Healthy Homemade Spicy Baked Beans would make a great addition to your Sunday Brunch menu.

 Easy healthy baked beans

-The second reason why these spicy baked beans are different from the shop bought variety is that I made the sauce using fresh vegetables.
+The second reason why these spicy baked beans are different from the shop bought variety is that the sauce is made using fresh vegetables.
 They add substance (plus lots of flavour) to the dish, so there is no need to add starch, flour or any other thickener (or flavour enhancer).

 A huge advantage of making homemade baked beans is being able to control the amount of sugar in the recipe.
 While commercially produced baked beans are very high in sugar I only used 1 teaspoon of honey.
 (You can use a vegan friendly alternative, such as agave or maple syrup).

-The proportions I used in my Vegetarian Spicy Baked Beans recipe are enough to feed 2-4 people.
+The proportions I used in my spicy baked beans recipe are enough to feed 2-4 people.
 But if you need to feed a crowd simply double the ingredients and make a big batch.
 You can keep any leftovers in the fridge and reheat the next day.
 (You may have to add a drop of water as the sauce will thicken).

-These low sugar, healthy and delicious vegetarian Spicy Baked Beans would make a great addition to your Sunday Brunch menu.
+These low sugar, healthy and delicious Healthy Homemade Spicy Baked Beans would make a great addition to your Sunday Brunch menu.

 - 1 x400 g tin haricot beans drained, rinsed